tinymce/tinymce-docs/release-notes/technology-preview.md

 * Keyboard navigable, via configuration
 * Skinnable
 * I18n (via config layer)
-* Easier for developers to build their own plugins
+* Easier for developers to build their plugins
 * Easier to meet requests that come from their internal stakeholders or clients
 * Custom plugins can more easily match the look and feel of the editor as opposed to Tiny 4.x.
 * If the custom plugins have dialogs, it’s now easier to create dialogs